Empirical Validation and Verification

 - How to undertake verification for an agent-based model in computational form; that is, how to ensure that computations are being carried out in the way the modeler intends?

-- Some agent-based researchers are engaging in iterative participatory modeling (IPM) efforts in which researchers join with stakeholders in a repeated looping through a four-stage modeling process: field study and data analysis; role-playing games; model development and implementation; and computational experiments.
+- Some agent-based researchers are engaging in iterative participatory modeling (IPM), a collaborative learning approach in which researchers join with stakeholders in a repeated looping through a four-stage process: field study and data analysis; role-playing games; model development and implementation; and computational experiments.
 How might IPM contribute to the empirical validation of agent-based models?

 Introductory Materials on Empirical Validation